-4.1.4 Non-Returnable Client Assets
+4.1.3 Non-Returnable Client Assets

-Non-Returnable Client Assets are securities which the JSAs have determined cannot be Transferred or otherwise Distributed for any legal or practical reasons.
+Non-Returnable Client Assets are securities which the JSAs have determined cannot be Transferred or otherwise Distributed for legal or practical reasons.
 For example, these may relate to securities that have been delisted from a public stock exchange or companies that may be subject to an insolvency process or dissolved.
-These assets were marked as being Non-Returnable Client Assets on the respective Clients' CARS (subject to the stock being identified as Non-Returnable prior to the CARS being issued).
+These assets were marked as Non-Returnable Client Assets on the respective Clients' CARS (subject to the stock being identified as Non-Returnable prior to the CARS being issued).

-The JSAs have now identified approximately 150 Custody Assets as non-returnable.
-It's anticipated that this number will continue to increase.
-A list of the Non-Returnable Client Assets is on the Website.
+The JSAs currently hold approximately 127 Non-Returnable Client Assets (for circa 716 Clients).
+A list of the Non-Returnable Client Assets is available on the Website.